JianClash/The-game-of-life/README.md

 To run the file you need to have the pygame moduale installed.
 After you installed it just run the file and it should work

 # Note
-This is my first time having a project in Github so there will be a lot of mistakes
+This is my first project in Github so there will be a lot of mistakes